McKee Rankin: Family

 Rankin married actress Kitty Blanchard in 1869 and had two daughters, Gladys and Phyllis.
 Through an extra marital affair with Mabel Bert he fathered Doris Rankin in 1887.
 His daughters' various marriages aligned him with other theatrical families.
 Gladys married Sidney Drew circa 1891.
 Phyllis was later the wife of Harry Davenport whose father and sister were E. L. Davenport and the famous Fanny Davenport.
 Doris Rankin married Lionel Barrymore in 1904.
 Both Sidney Drew and Lionel Barrymore descended from the famous Louisa Lane Drew of Philadelphia.

 Death

 Rankin's wife Kitty Blanchard died in a hotel in 1911.
 Its not clear whether they were divorced or separated.
 Rankin outlived his eldest daughter, Gladys, by 3 months dying in San Francisco on April 17, 1914.

-Notable descendent
+Notable descendant

-Rankin's great grandson was Arthur Rankin Jr. whose partnership with Jules Bass brought several Christmas holiday television classics from the Rankin-Bass company.
+Rankin's great-grandson was Arthur Rankin Jr. whose partnership with Jules Bass brought several Christmas holiday television classics from the Rankin-Bass company.